brauliobezerra/reference/src/patterns.md

 not numbered) fields, it is allowed to write `fieldname` as a shorthand for `fieldname: fieldname`.
-In a pattern whose head expression has a `struct`, `enum` or `tupl` type, a placeholder (`_`) stands for a *single* data field, whereas a wildcard `..` stands for *all* the fields of a particular variant.
+In a pattern whose head expression has a `struct`, `enum` or `tupl` type, a placeholder (`_`) stands for a *single* data field, whereas a wildcard `..` stands for *all* the remaining fields of a particular variant.

 ```rust
 # enum Message {